gvwilson/thirdbit/teaching/online.md

 > print(slice)
 > ```

-A ***Parsons Problem*** is another kind of exercise that avoids the "blank screen of terror" problem: the student is given the lines of code needed to solve a problem, but has to put them in the right order.
-Research over the past few years has shown that **Parsons Problems** are effective because they allow students to concentrate on control flow ("what order do I do things?") separately from vocabulary ("what do I need to do?").
-The same research shows that giving the student more lines than she needs, or asking her to rearrange some lines and add a few more, makes this kind of problem significantly harder. **Parsons Problems** can be emulated (albeit somewhat clumsily) by asking students to rearrange code in an editor.
+As described [earlier](load.html), a *Parsons Problem* is another kind of exercise that avoids the "blank screen of terror" problem: the student is given the lines of code needed to solve a problem, but has to put them in the right order.
+Research over the past few years has shown that Parsons Problems are effective because they allow students to concentrate on control flow ("what order do I do things?") separately from vocabulary ("what do I need to do?").
+The same research shows that giving the student more lines than she needs, or asking her to rearrange some lines and add a few more, makes this kind of problem significantly harder.
+Parsons Problems can be emulated (albeit somewhat clumsily) by asking students to rearrange code in an editor.

 > Example: rearrange and indent these lines to calculate the sums of the
 > positive and negative values in a list.